berrberr/streamkeys/README.md

 Chrome extension to send "global" (ie. across the browser) hotkeys to various online media players.

-It is available on the Chrome Store at the following location:
+It is available on the Chrome Store:

 https://chrome.google.com/webstore/detail/streamkeys/ekpipjofdicppbepocohdlgenahaneen?hl=en